 Vol. 2: https://archive.org/details/historicalencyclv2bate

-In addition, if you know approximate dates, both Lincoln Library and the Abraham Lincoln Presidential Library have microfilm of local newspapers.
-(See list of newspapers available at the presidential library under Offline resources above.)
+In addition, if you know approximate dates, both Lincoln Library and the Abraham Lincoln Presidential Library have microfilm of many local newspapers.

 See Photograph collections online in SangamonLink’s Index to Entries.